Commercial Lease Amendments

 What Types of Things Can Be Amended Using a Commercial Lease Amendment?

 A commercial lease amendment can be used to make nearly any kinds of changes that the landlord and tenant agree on.
 Essentially, as long as what you are agreeing to is legal, your lease amendment can include it.
+In addition, commercial lease amendments can also be used to add new clauses to address evolving business requirements or legal standards.

 Having said that, most commercial lease amendments fall into the following five categories: